realtime-framework/MessagingSwiftChat/README.md

 > **Don't forget to replace `YOUR_APPLICATION_KEY` and `YOUR_APPLICATION_PRIVATE_KEY` with your own application key.
 If you don't already own a free Realtime® Framework application key, [get one now](https://accounts.realtime.co/signup/).**

+&nbsp;
+> NOTE: For using Objective-C files in your Swift project:
+>
+> *		Create a `[File name].h` header file and add it to the project.
+> *		On this file add imports for the files you like to use in Swift (see `-Bridging-Header.h` example on this project).
+> *		On project build settings section search for `Objective-C Bridging Header` and set it to `[File name].h`

+> For more details see Apple [guide](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) on this affair.
+>
+> You are ready to go...

 ## Documentation
 The complete Realtime® Cloud Messaging reference documentation is available [here](http://framework.realtime.co/messaging/#documentation)